rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 Android, iOS, WM/CE<br>

 ###Timeout
-Defines the amount of time (in milliseconds) the application should wait for a connection to the URL specified in 'HostURL' before displaying the 'bad link' page.
+Defines the amount of time (in milliseconds) the application should wait for a connection to the URL specified in 'HostURL' before displaying the 'bad link' message.
 The minimum value is 30000; lower values will revert to 30000.
 Value should be a multiple of the value set in PollInterval.<br>

 **Configuration Identifier**:
 Timeout<br>